Plinko Calculator & Simulator: Odds & Multiplier Probability

 How does Plinko probability work?

-Plinko probability follows a binomial distribution.
+The probability follows a binomial distribution.
 Each peg bounce is a 50/50 left/right event.
 With n rows, there are 2n total paths and n+1 slots.
 The probability of landing in slot k is calculated using Pascal’s Triangle: P(k) = C(n,k) / 2n.
-This creates a bell curve where center slots are most likely (~27% for 8 rows) and edge slots are rarest (~0.39% for 8 rows, 0.0015% for 16 rows).
+This creates a bell curve where center slots are most likely (~27% for 8 rows) and edge slots are rarest (~0.39% for 8 rows, 0.0015% for one specific edge on 16 rows).

 What are the odds of hitting 1000x in Plinko?